Businessman (soundtrack)

 Businessman is the feature film soundtrack of the 2012 crime-action film of the same name starring Mahesh Babu and Kajal Aggarwal.
-Directed by Puri Jagannadh, the film's music and background score was composed by S. Thaman marking his first collaboration with him and Thaman's second collaboration with Mahesh Babu after Dookudu (2011).
+Directed by Puri Jagannadh, the film's music and background score was composed by S. Thaman marking his first collaboration with Jagannadh and Thaman's second collaboration with Mahesh Babu after Dookudu (2011).
 The official soundtrack album consists of 6 songs composed by S. Thaman and Bhaskarabhatla Ravi Kumar penning the lyrics.
 Being recorded in 2011, the film's soundtrack album was launched on 21 December 2011 in a grand promotional event at Shilpakala Vedika, Hyderabad on Aditya Music label.

-The audio received positive response from both critics and audience alike.
+The audio received a positive response from both critics and audience alike.
 Musicperk.com, a famous music website rated Businessman as one of the best albums of the year 2012, rating it 9/10.

 Production

-In 2011, Puri Jagannadh and Mahesh Babu announced their second film after Pokiri, which released in 2006.
-After the stupendous success of his previous film Dookudu, Thaman was roped in to compose the music to recreate the success again, marking Puri Jagan's first collaboration with Thaman.
+After the success of his previous film Dookudu, Thaman was roped in to compose the music to recreate the success again, marking Puri Jagan's first collaboration with Thaman.
 Thaman too described the film's music as "commercial cocktail" in an interview to The Times of India.
 Bhaskarabhatla Ravikumar, who generally pens lyrics for many of Puri Jagan's films was roped in to pen the lyrics to this film too.
 The singers of the album include Haricharan, Priya Hemesh, Geetha Madhuri, Rahul Nambiar and others.
 Mahesh Babu himself sang the theme song along with director Puri Jagannadh in all three languages – Telugu, Tamil and Malayalam.
 Generally, Puri Jagan's films were famous for their item songs thus raising many speculations regarding the item song in the film.
 Thus, in October 2011, It was reported that Thaman finished composing an item song for the film.
 Initially, Hansika Motwani was reported to be roped in to dance for that item song.
 However, after returning from the US, Hansika rubbished these reports.
 Finally Shweta Bhardwaj was roped in to perform the item number in the film.